Meet Dr. Kemp Kernstine Thoracic Surgeon and Robotic Surgery Pioneer

 Dr. Kernstine has been named one of America’s Top Doctors by Castle Connolly every year since 2008 and one of America’s Top Doctors for Cancer since 2005.
 He made Pasadena Magazine’s Top Docs list in 2008 and D Magazine's Top Doctors list in 2012.

-As Professor and Chair of the Division of Thoracic Surgery and a leader on the lung cancer treatment team, Dr. Kernstine focuses on the surgical management of a wide spectrum of benign and malignant diseases of the chest and coordinates care with other physicians and team members throughout Simmons Cancer Center and UT Southwestern.
+As Professor and Chief of the Division of Thoracic Surgery and a leader on the lung cancer treatment team, Dr. Kernstine focuses on the surgical management of a wide spectrum of benign and malignant diseases of the chest and coordinates care with other physicians and team members throughout Simmons Cancer Center and UT Southwestern.

 - General thoracic surgery

 - Lung cancer

 - Molecular staging and evaluation of thoracic malignancies